htdebeer/paru/README.md

 For more information on automatic the use of pandoc with paru or writing pandoc filters in ruby, please see paru's [documentation](https://heerdebeer.org/Software/markdown/paru/).

+One of the examples described in that documentation is the development of `do-pandoc.rb`, a program that converts an input file given the pandoc configuration embedded in the YAML metadata in that input file.
+This script `do-pandoc.rb` is installed as a binary when you install paru so you can use it whenever you want.